TAUCollerLab/Fusion/README.md

 ## Deploying to Shinyapps.io

-1. Create an account on and log-in to [https://www.shinyapps.io](https://www.shinyapps.io).
+1. Create an account and log-in to [https://www.shinyapps.io](https://www.shinyapps.io).
 2. Install the [rsconnect](https://cran.r-project.org/web/packages/rsconnect/index.html) package inside R-studio, and configure it to your personal shinyapps.io account following the instructions.
 3. Deploy Fusion to shinyapps.io (note this will deploy all files inside that folder, including local DB files if those exist):
 ```R